TLILIC0003 Licence to operate a forklift truck

 Volume of learning:

-Two days training and theory assessment plus one day practical assessment (assess by SafeWork NSW accredited assessor) in form of
+Two days training assessment and one assessment (assess by SafeWork NSW accredited assessor) in form of

 - written theory questions